-Be sure you carefully choose a therapist or health care professional to perform hypnosis.
-Get a recommendation from someone you trust.
-Learn as much as you can about any therapist you're considering.
-Start by asking questions, such as:
+Choose a therapist or health care professional who is certified to perform hypnosis.
+Seek a recommendation from someone you trust.
+Learn about any therapist you're considering.
+Start by asking questions:

 - Do you have training in a field such as psychology, medicine, social work or dentistry?